CastroForGeorgia/GA-5/content/_campaign/welcome-hub/introductions/leadership.md

+---
+layout: welcome-hub-page
+title: "Campaign Leadership | Andres Castro Campaign"
+description: "Meet our campaign leaders and maintainers shaping our open-source movement.
+Learn how to join the leadership team and take ownership in the community."
+---

 # 🌟 Campaign Leadership & Maintainers

 Below are the current campaign leads and maintainers.
 These are the folks replying to Issues, reviewing Pull Requests, and helping shape the direction of our open-source movement.